Chapter 5: Quantum Gates

 $$R_x(\pi) = -iX \qquad R_y(\pi) = -iY \qquad R_z(\pi) = -iZ$$

-The global phase $-i$ is physically unobservable, so for all practical purposes $R_x(\pi)$ "is" the X gate, and likewise for Y and Z. The rotation gates give us a continuous family of operations, parameterized by a single angle, that interpolate smoothly between the identity ($\theta = 0$) and the Pauli gate ($\theta = \pi$).
+The global phase $-i$ is physically unobservable, so $R_x(\pi)$ "is" the X gate for all practical purposes.
+The rotation gates give us a continuous family that interpolates between the identity ($\theta = 0$) and the Pauli gate ($\theta = \pi$).

 5.5 Gates as Matrices, Matrices as Gates